awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 | TokenGeneration\_AuthenticateDevice | Called at the end of the authentication of a user device\. |
 | TokenGeneration\_RefreshTokens | Called when a user tries to refresh the identity and access tokens\. |

-## Pre Token Generation Lambda Trigger Parameters<a name="cognito-user-pools-lambda-trigger-syntax-pre-token-generation"></a>
+## Pre token generation Lambda trigger parameters<a name="cognito-user-pools-lambda-trigger-syntax-pre-token-generation"></a>

 These are the parameters required by this Lambda function in addition to the [common parameters](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html#cognito-user-pools-lambda-trigger-sample-event-parameter-shared)\.